6-minute read•July 17th, 2018

 What if you’re not getting enough manganese?

 Manganese deficiency is very rare, due to the high variety of foods and beverages that can provide it in your diet.
-If it does occur, manganese deficiency can affect growth and metabolism, as well as lead to skeletal abnormalities, especially in children.
-In some cases, manganese deficiency can also result in loss of hair colour and premature grey hair.
+If it does occur, manganese deficiency can affect growth and metabolism, as well as lead to skeletal abnormalities.

 How much manganese is too much?